technicalpickles/jeweler/README.markdown

 Wander to http://github.com/repositories/new and follow the instructions to get it pushed

-# Enable ruby generation on the repository
+# Enable Rubygem building on the repository

 Go to your project's edit page and check the 'RubyGem' box.